 Luteolin in cholesterol levels:

 In general, apoB-containing lipoproteins, such as LDL and chylomicron remnants, link to plaque buildup in the arteries (not good).[ref]
 Luteolin acts on HNF4α, a nuclear transcription factor, in regulating the secretion of apolipoprotein B (apo B) containing lipoproteins.[ref]
-This means that luteolin is acting upstream of the production of cholesterol in the liver — regulating the production.
+This means that luteolin is acting upstream of the production of cholesterol in the liver — regulating the production of cholesterol.